Patrick Nielsen is a

 Before that, Patrick was head of the company’s Nordic technical department, and also served as Chief Security Officer and Principal Software Engineer of Ghostery—makers of the web’s most popular privacy tool by the same name—where he created award-winning technologies that have become multi-million dollar revenue generators, and which power programs by the FTC, BBB, Oracle, and others.
 Patrick was also an early contributor to many open source projects including the Go programming language.

-Patrick’s research has been cited by many universities, governmental organizations such as the European Union’s Network and Information Security Agency (ENISA,) as well as industry, and featured in many popular media outlets worldwide including CBS, ABC, NBC, FOX, CNN, Forbes, Newsweek, The Wall Street Journal, and The New York Times in the U.S., and DR, Berlingske, and Science Illustrated in Scandinavia.
+Patrick’s research has been cited by many universities, governmental organizations such as the European Union’s Network and Information Security Agency (ENISA,) as well as industry, and featured in many popular media outlets worldwide including CBS, ABC, NBC, FOX, CNN, Fortune, Forbes, Newsweek, The Wall Street Journal, and The New York Times in the U.S., and DR, Berlingske, and Science Illustrated in Scandinavia.
 Many patents have been filed listing Patrick as an inventor.